3 Healthy Benefits Of Hot Tubs Backed By Science

 “Everyone should understand heating the same way everyone knows how to put on a Band-Aid.
 It is a cheap, drugless way of helping an amazing array of pain problems related to muscle dysfunction, especially neck and back pain” (Paul Ingraham.)

 Heat is a universal pain treatment that has been used for thousands of years for a variety of injuries, strains and chronic illnesses.
-Heat therapy is the primary course of action for people suffering from chronic pain such as that of fibromyalgia or arthritis.
+Heat therapy is the primary course of action for people suffering from chronic pain such as that of

 Heat works to relax blood vessels and muscles, bringing in nutrients and oxygen that help to repair any damage and relieve inflammation.
 Whether you are suffering from short-term or chronic pain, soaking in a hot tub provides genuine relief.